Bob Iger steps down as Disney CEO. Bob Chapek replaces him - Local News 8

 Iger, one of America’s most respected CEOs, succeeded Michael Eisner in 2005.
 During his tenure, Iger oversaw the acquisition of Marvel Studios, Pixar, and Lucasfilm, all of which produced films that shattered box office records.
 Under his leadership, 21st Century Fox came into Disney’s fold, resulting in a new roster of intellectual property for the nearly 100-year-old company.

 In 2019, he unveiled Galaxy’s Edge at Disneyland and at Walt Disney World to incredible fanfare.
-But among his final act as CEO — and arguably most important — was the launch of Disney+, a streaming service with exclusive programs to compete with Netflix.
+But among his final acts as CEO — and arguably one of the most important of his tenure — was the launch of Disney+, a streaming service with exclusive programs to compete with Netflix.

 Iger explored a run for president a few years ago, but dedicated himself to the 21st Century Fox transaction and Disney+ instead.